conor19w/Binance-Futures-Trading-Bot/README.md

 An interactive html file is generated for each trade (using [plotly](https://plotly.com/graphing-libraries/)), so you can do analysis on winning and losing trades.

 ![](files/trade_example.png)

-* Backtests are displayed in the terminal while running, the results are then saved to a csv file in the current directory along with a graph image.

 ---
 ### YouTube Channels with Strategy Ideas: ###